manassaloi/manassaloi.github.io/_posts/2021-12-30-year-retrospective-2021.markdown

 - Gifted a big chunk of money to my brother to help him buy stocks.

 **Random Reflections:**
+- I kept doing the same things that I have always done.
+Just because I did not set a Goodreads goal did not mean I read less.
+Just because I dont have analytics on my blog to push myself, I did not write fewer posts.
 - Should have SIPed instead of investing during dips.
 I kept trying to time the market.
 And lost out on a lot of the upside.
 I have set up SIP from Jan'22.
 - I am planning to create my [own money rules](https://www.iwillteachyoutoberich.com/blog/money-rules/) so that I know what I am spending my money on.
 - I could have travelled more.
 A lot of my frinds utilised the WFH benefit by spending months in Goa/ Himachal.